syncfusion-content/maui-docs/MAUI/Rotator/Getting-started.md

 # Getting Started with .NET MAUI Rotator

-This section explains how to add the Rotator control and bind data to it.
-This section covers only the basic features needed to get started with the Syncfusion [.NET MAUI Rotator](https://www.syncfusion.com/maui-controls/maui-rotator) control.
+This section guides you through setting up and configuring a [Rotator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Rotator.SfRotator.html?tabs=tabid-1) in your .NET MAUI application.
+Follow the steps below to add a basic Rotator to your project.

-To get start quickly with our .NET MAUI TextInputLayout, you can check the below video.
+To get start quickly with our .NET MAUI Rotator, you can check the below video.

 {% youtube "https://www.youtube.com/watch?v=EjyvLta5u4o" %}